lmaughan/terraform-aws-github-runner/docs/index.md

 > This feature is Beta, changes will not trigger a major release as long in beta.

-The Instance Termination Wachter is creating log and optional merrics for termination of instances.
+The Instance Termination Watcher is creating log and optional metrics for termination of instances.
 Currently only spot termination warnings are watched.
-See [confgiuration](configuration/) for more details.
+See [configuration](configuration/) for more details.

 ### Security